CypressXt/Sphere-Guard/README.md

 #############################################
 ```

+You can find your host unique ID in the "Manage hosts" section on your admin panel.

 Now you're ready to use the <a href="https://github.com/CypressXt/Sphere-Guard/blob/master/GuardUpdater.sh">GuardUpdater.sh</a> file.
 You can place this file where you want on your server and set it in your "crontab" file.

-Here is an exemple with an update every 15 min:
+Here is an exemple with an update every 15 min:(/etc/crontab file)
-(/etc/crontab file)
 ```bash
 */15 *	* * *	root	/home/cypress/SphereGuard/GuardUpdater.sh
 ```